openstack-archive/tripleo-docs/deploy-guide/source/features/cephadm.rst

 The `tripleo_cephadm` role will also use Ansible's package module to ensure it is present.
-If `tripleo-repos` is passed the `ceph` argument for Wallaby or newer, then the CentOS SIG Ceph repository will be enabled with the appropriate version containg the `cephadm` package, e.g. for Wallaby the ceph-pacific repository is enabled.
+If `tripleo-repos` is passed the `ceph` argument for Wallaby or newer, then the CentOS SIG Ceph repository will be enabled with the appropriate version containing the `cephadm` package, e.g. for Wallaby the ceph-pacific repository is enabled.

 Prerequisite: Ensure Disks are Clean